Free Buyers Guide

 Regardless of the type of system you put up on your roof, having a good installer who knows their business is the biggest safety feature for your home.
 The risk is only an issue in the case of an emergency where the wire is compromised.

-Real-time Monitoring: Microinverter systems often come with monitoring tools that let you track each panel’s performance.
-It’s an app on your smartphone or a website on your internet browser.
+Real-time Monitoring: Microinverter systems come with a monitoring tool that let you track each panel’s performance.
+It’s an app on your smartphone called Enphase Enlighten.
+It’s also available on the web through your internet browser.

 This information is extremely helpful when it comes to making choices around your energy needs and goals.
 If you know when you use power generated by the solar panels versus when you use power from the electrical grid, you’ll be able to make choices to save money and energy.

-It’s a good idea to build the system that best fits your needs at the time you invest in a system.
-These decisions should be made based on the energy consumption patterns of your household at the time you install your system.
+It’s smart to build a system that fits your energy needs at the time of installation.
+These decisions should be based on how your household uses energy now.

 With string inverters, you’ll need to add additional components.
 They’re very challenging to upgrade once installed.
 We’ll get into this in more detail shortly.